xinjin95/IoTSpotter/README.md

 os.system(cmd)
 ```

-For more inferomation about `apksigner`, please refer to this [link](https://developer.android.com/studio/command-line/apksigner).
+For more information about `apksigner`, please refer to this [link](https://developer.android.com/studio/command-line/apksigner).

 To parse the detection results, we developed a function: